-It can be argued that income is not the only factor that influences the need of a person.
-For instance, a person with medium income who live far from his workplace might be be considered to need mobility subsidy.
-However, the overwhelming majority of people with medium or high income are likely to select their place of residence or/and workplace voluntarily to some extent17.
+It could be argued that income is not the only factor that influences the need of an individual (Ife 1983).
+For instance, a person with medium income who live far from his workplace might be considered to need mobility subsidy.
+However, the overwhelming majority of people with medium or high income are likely to select their place of residence or/and workplace voluntarily to some extent19.
 In this regard, income is yet the most important factor in determining the extent of need.
 Certainly, the mobility needs of disabled people is another issue as they can be regarded as people with need regardless of their income.
 Nevertheless, the analysis of disabled people's mobility is beyond the scope of this dissertation.